kiana-S/numidr/docs/Operations.md

 array [[1, 2, 3], [4, 5, 6]]
 ```

 Scalars, vectors and matrices have their own constructors, used in exactly the same way (`scalar`, `vector`, and `matrix`).
-These should be used instead of `array` whereever possible, as they provide more information to the type-checker.
+These should be used instead of `array` wherever possible, as they provide more information to the type-checker.

 There are also a few other, more basic constructors for convenience.